missionpinball/mpf-docs/docs/events/balldevice_ball_device_ball_eject_success.md

 --8<-- "event.md"

-One or more balls has successfully ejected from the device (name).
+One or more balls has successfully ejected from the device called (name).

 ## Keyword arguments